jackpine/collision/_posts/2015-08-14-dangerous-intersections.md

 In particular USC and the Vermont corridor are ripe for safer mobility infrastructure like bike lanes and traffic calming.
-But beyond these clusters, most of the dangerous intersecions in Los Angeles are scattered.
+But beyond these clusters, most of the dangerous intersections in Los Angeles are scattered.
 From Santa Monica to Boyle Heights, from Canoga Park to the Port, it's clear that better comprehensive planning and engineering is required across the city.

+This is not to say that there aren’t more patterns that deserve priority in treatment.
+In fact, we hope to write more about this, not only from behind our computer screens with statistical/geospatial patterns, but also from our bikes, experiencing on the street the physical environmental factors that make these places so dangerous.

 **TODO** insert image of all hotspots across LA, maybe heatmap with caption and link.